lidiaplartus/IBMSandpit/README.md

 # IBMSandpit
-repository for during and following the IBM course
+repository for working during, and following the IBM course